sigma-epsilon/sigmaepsilon.deepdict/README.md

 [1, 2, 3]
 ```

-The class supports array-like indexing, which combined with the default factory creates the possibility to create deep levels without having to create all the parents:
+The class allows array-like indexing, and when combined with the default factory, enables the creation of deep levels without manually defining all parent keys:

 ```python
 >>> data = DeepDict()
 >>> data["a", 0, "b", 1, 5] = 10
 ```

-Each subdirectory is aware about it's parent container
+Each subdirectory is aware about its parent container

 ```python
 >>> data["a", 0, "b"].key